M.A. Music Therapy

 The University of the Pacific's music therapy department offers two graduate degrees: the Master of Arts in Music Therapy and the combined Equivalency/M.A. program in Music Therapy.
 The Master of Music degree is designed for candidates who have received an undergraduate degree in Music Therapy.
 The combined Equivalency/M.A. program is designed for those with Bachelor's degrees in music other than Music Therapy.

 Graduate level education is becoming the expected standard in many health professions.
-Although the AMTA currently supports standards for entry into the music therapy profession at a Bachelor's Degree level, approximately 25% of music therapists in the U.S. currently hold a Master's degree.
 Advanced learning and skill development is seen as vital for maintaining both the quality of patient care, and to maintain a competitive position in current health care markets.
 As a research-based profession, techniques and standards of care in music therapy are rapidly expanding.
 Advanced practitioners and researchers are collaborating in the development of empirically supported music-based treatments for specific problems and health-related needs in a variety of specializations.

 Students pursuing the Master of Arts in Music Therapy are able to focus on their specific personal career goals by selecting one of two tracks supporting: a) development of advanced clinical, administrative, and program development skills, or b) preparation for eventual entry into teaching and research careers.
 Generally, this will require completion of a Master's Degree in music therapy first, followed by doctoral level work available in other programs.